 When you transfer those points out to solid travel partners, you can then fly in amazing business-class and first-class products.
 With some of those redemptions, you could be earning way higher than two cents per point but to keep valuations reasonable it is a good idea to limit your valuations to at maximum $.02 per point in many cases.

-You get a 0% APR promo period with this card so you can avoid interest for one year.
+You get a 0% APR promo period with this card so you can avoid interest for 12 months.

 Since it doesn’t report to your personal credit report, this means that you can put a large purchase on it and pay it down with no interest and it won’t hurt your credit score while you pay it down which is pretty amazing.

 So this would be ideal for holiday shopping if you need to carry a balance for a little while.